Feastio

 An order of La Petite Grocery's famous blue crab beignets was a given; Kel and I were on a mission to try the best beignets in New Orleans.

-Biting into the warm blue crab beignet was delightful.
+Biting into the warm blue crab beignet was a delightful experience.
 The crispy exterior offers a slight and satisfying crunch.
 It would not be hard to eat a lot of these.

 Other appetizers included yellowfin tuna tartare with olives and cucumbers, ricotta dumplings with golden beets, and crispy pork belly with kimchi and fish sauce caramel.